-Writing with the Masters, A Pocket Style Manual, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Scarlet Letter, Frankenstein, and Call of the Wild.
-This course counts as Honors English 11 and Honors American History Time: Mondays; 8/16-12/13/21 and 1/10-5/2/22; 1-4pm.
+The Writing Handbook, A Pocket Style Manual, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Scarlet Letter, Frankenstein, and Call of the Wild.
+This course counts as Honors English 11 and Honors American History.
+Time: Mondays; 1:00-4:00 pm Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23

-Cost: \$1090; after 7/4 \$1105; after 8/4 \$1120 Homework for the summer: Read Dover's Children's Edition of Don Quixote; Macbeth
+Homework for the summer: Read Dover's Children's Edition of Don Quixote; Macbeth

 JOURNEY THROUGH TIME 12 - MODERN to POSTMODERN TIMES - Joanne Juren - This 32-week course first offers an in-depth look at Romanticism, Realism, and Naturalism and then ends with a study of the Modern/Postmodern Times.
 From the romantics to the dystopian writers, the literature looks at society and history through various lenses.
 Beginning with the Civil War, JTT 12 uses novels to explore the human cost of war as students study the wars of the 20th and 21st centuries.
 Ending the year, students will explore the postmodern times with a look at science fiction and futuristic dystopian societies.
-Using the Flip-It methodology, students will view media (PowerPoints, movies, videos, etc.) at home leaving valuable class time for a variety of interesting projects, art explorations, group skits, Socratic Discussions (literary and historical) and the "March through the Decades" celebrations.
+Using the Flip-It methodology, students will view media (PowerPoints, movies, videos, etc.) at home leaving valuable class time for a variety of interesting projects, art explorations, group skits, Socratic Discussions ( literary and historical) and the "March through the Decades" celebrations.
 Students will read and analyze primary source documents and use primary sources in analytical writing.
 A collaborative research paper over a WW 2 or Cold War topic will hone critical analysis, research, and text documentation skills while teaching students to work collaboratively.
 This course closes the five year JTT journey with a strong and memorable finish.
-Textbooks: JTT Book of Readings 12, World History BJU Textbook 4th ed. (#275560), A Pocket Style Manual, Writing with the Masters, Vocabulary from Classical Roots E, Uncle Tom's Cabin, Narrative of the Life of Frederick Douglas, Red Badge of Courage, Great Gatsby, Night, Animal Farm, and Fahrenheit 451.
+Textbooks: JTT Book of Readings 12, World History BJU Textbook 4th ed. (#275560), A Pocket Style Manual, The Writing Handbook, Vocabulary from Classical Roots E, Uncle Tom's Cabin, Narrative of the Life of Frederick Douglas, Red Badge of Courage, Great Gatsby, Night, Animal Farm, and Fahrenheit 451.
 This course counts as Honors English 12 and Honors Modern History.
-Time: Monday; 8/16-12/13/21 and 1/10-5/2/22; 9:00-Noon.
+Time: Monday; 9:00-Noon

-Cost: \$1090; after 7/4 \$1105; after 8/4 \$ 1120 Homework for the summer: Read Uncle Tom's Cabin and Narrative of the Life of Frederick Douglas
+Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23 Cost: \$1090; 8/1 - 1120 Homework for the summer: Read Uncle Tom's Cabin and Narrative of the Life of Frederick Douglas

+Tionework for the summer.
+Read Oncle for s Cabin and Warrande of the Life of Frederick I

+Foreign Language

-$\mathbf{PreK} - \mathbf{2}^{nd}$ grade $\mathbf{Spanish}$ - Alejandra Guerra-Moxey is the instructor.
+PreK - 2nd grade Spanish - Alejandra Guerra-Moxey is the instructor.
 Spanish 3-5 - Mary Sweeney is the instructor.

-Spanish 6-8 - This new middle school course on Wednesdays is taught by Alejandra Guerra-Moxey.
-High School Spanish is being revamped this year and may return in 2022.
+Spanish 6-8 - The middle school courses 1 & 2 are on Wednesdays and are taught by Alejandra Guerra-Moxey.
+High School Spanish - Alejandra Guerra-Moxey is the instructor.

 Middle School Spanish 1 - Alejandra Guerra-Moxey - Thinking about taking a foreign language?
-This class is a great introduction to the Spanish language and culture.
+This 24-week class is a great introduction to the Spanish language and culture.
 Through engaging and fun activities and active participation exercises, students will learn proper pronunciation, vocabulary and grammar, and simple phrases that will serve as the foundation for more advanced studies.
-Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 9-10:30 am Cost: \$625; after 7/4 \$640; after 8/4 \$655 (See special rates on package deals for 6/7 grades.)
+Time: Wednesdays; 9-10:30 am Dates: 8/31-11/16/22 and 1/18-4/12/23 Cost: \$650; 8/1 \$680